-Llandyssilio is a small village on the Carmarthenshire/ Pembrokeshire Border, on the road from Narberth to Crymych, towards Cardigan.
+Llandyssilio is a small village on the Carmarthenshire/ Pembrokeshire Border, on the road from Narberth to Crymych, and onto Cardigan.
 The men of the village who gave their lives during both World Wars are commemorated on the local war memorial, which takes the form of a Celtic cross, with granite panels attached, bearing names of the fallen.
 Oddly, the names are not sorted by which war the men fell in, but by rank, which has made research somewhat interesting.
 Many thanks to Les Nixon and Sarah Pugh for their photographs of the memorial.

 The Great War, 1914-1918